-The actuarial assumptions used in the June 30, 2019, actuarial valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.
-The total pension liability was rolled-forward from the valuation date (June 30, 2020) to the plan's fiscal year ending June 30, 2021.
+Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2014 Mortality Improvement Scale using a base year of 2010.
+The Mortality Table used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2020.
+The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
+The actuarial assumptions used in the June 30, 2021, actuarial valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.
+The total pension liability was rolled-forward from the valuation date to the plan's fiscal year ending June 30, 2022.
 The long-term expected rate of return was determined by using a building-block method in which best estimate ranges of expected future real rate of returns are developed for each asset class.
 The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
-The target allocation and best estimates of nominal real rates of return for each major asset class are summarized in the following table:
+For the year end June 30, 2023 the target allocation and best estimates of nominal real rates of return for each major asset class are summarized in the following table:

-Long-Term

-Expected Rate of
+Target Long-Term Expected Rate

-Asset Class Target Allocation Return
+Asset Class Allocation of Return

-Growth 62.50%
+Equity 60.00%

-US Equity 18.75% 4.50%
+US Equity 50.00% 4.45%

-Non-US Equity 18.75% 5.25%

-Private Equity 10.00% 6.65%
+Non-US Equity 10.00% 10.15%

+Fixed Income 20.00%

+Core Bonds 10.00% 0.28%

-Specialty Credit/High Yield 15.00% 3.90%
+Specialty Credit/High Yield 10.00% 2.28%

-Liquidity 14.50%

-Core Bonds 13.50% -0.25%

-Cash 1.00% -0.75%
+Cash 0.00% -0.91%

-Diversifying Strategies 23.00%
+Inflation Protected 20.00%

-Real Estate 5.00% 5.30%
+Real Estate 7.00% 3.67%

-Opportunistic 3.00% 2.25%

-Real Return 15.00% 3.95%
+Real Return 13.00% 4.07%

-Expected Real Return 100.00% 3.96%
+Expected Real Return 4.28%

-Long Term Inflation Assumption 2.30%
+Long Term Nominal Return for Portfolio 2.30%

-Expected Nominal Return for Portfol io 6.26%
+Expected Nominal Return for P ortfolio 6.58%